The Classification of Two-Dimensional Extended Topological Field Theories: Symmetric Monoidal Bicategories

 \chapter{Symmetric Monoidal Bicategories}

-In this chapter we introduce symmetric monoidal bicategories and prove several general theorems about them.
-In the first section we review the history of symmetric monoidal bicategories, explaining some of what has and what has not been done previously in the literature.
-In particular the definition of symmetric monoidal bicategory is scattered in several pieces throughout the literature, and there are a few minor gaps.
+The goal of this chapter is to introduce symmetric monoidal bicategories and to establish a collection of fundamental theorems about them.
+These results provide a package which makes it possible to manipulate symmetric monoidal bicategories effectively and to preform a variety of calculations.
+Throughout we will endeavor to emphasize those aspects of the theory which are analogous to results in topology, as the theory of symmetric monoidal bicategories shares many common elements with the theory of $E_\infty$-spaces (or more precisely $E_\infty$-$2$-types).
+In Section~\ref{sec:historysymmonbicat} we review the history of symmetric monoidal bicategories, explaining some of what has and what has not been done previously in the literature.
+In particular the definition of symmetric monoidal bicategory has historically been scattered in several pieces throughout the literature, with a few minor gaps.\footnote{After the original version of this work appeared in 2009, a complete account of the definition of symmetric monoidal bicategory did surface in the literature \cite{Stay:2013aa}.}

 In Section \ref{SectSmyMonBicat} we collect together these result and present the fully-weak definition of symmetric monoidal bicategory, as well as the accompanying definitions of symmetric monoidal homomorphism, symmetric monoidal transformation, symmetric monoidal modification, and their various compositions.
 In Section \ref{SectSymMonWhisker} we introduce the operation of symmetric monoidal whiskering.
 To our knowledge this has never appeared in the literature, but an analogous operation for (non-symmetric) monoidal bicategories can be extracted from \cite{GPS95}.
 This is the key operation which allows one to construct a tricategory of symmetric monoidal bicategories (in the sense of \cite{GPS95}).
 See also Definition \ref{DefnWhiskering} in the appendix for a lower categorical version of this operation.